-Consists of intercollegiate competition in the Coast Conference.
-The team will also participate in regional tournaments, the Northern California playoffs and the state championships when qualified.
-May be repeated for credit up to 3 times.
-Letter Grade Only.
+Intercollegiate competition in the Coast Conference, regional tournaments, the Northern California playoffs and, when qualified, the state championships.
+May be repeated for credit up to 3 times Letter Grade Only.
 Degree Credit.

 Prerequisites: Demonstrated ability.
-Student athletes must be enrolled in 12 units.
+Student athletes must

 VARS 160 WOMEN'S VARSITY SWIMMING